-ISOutsource’s call center and remote support team (based in Bothell, WA) monitors the health of servers and back end infrastructure and is also available to provide immediate response to end user support issues as they arise.
-A central dispatch system promptly allocates resources and a dedicated pager rotation ensures rapid response, any time 24/7/365.
-ISOutsource staff members collabo-rate, exchange expertise and deliver solutions based on proven methodologies.
+ISOutsource’s call center and remote support team (based in Bothell, WA) monitor the health of servers and backend infrastructure and are also available to provide an immediate response to end-user support issues as they arise.
+A central dispatch system promptly allocates resources, and a dedicated pager rotation ensures rapid response, any time 24/7/365.
+ISOutsource staff members collaborate, exchange expertise, and deliver solutions based on proven methodologies.

-Of course great service and support isn’t free, but ISOutsource’s continual focus on efficiency has actually led to a decrease in technology costs.
+Of course, great service and support is not free, but ISOutsource’s continual focus on efficiency has actually led to a decrease in technology costs.

-Captian Eastman cites a few examples: “ISOutsource found a less expensive yet better firewall solution for us.
-That recommendation resulted in a 75% reduction in the costs of firewalls and associated support..”
+Captain Eastman cites a few examples: “ISOutsource found a less expensive yet better firewall solution for us.
+That recommendation resulted in a 75% reduction in the costs of firewalls and associated support.”
 The focus on efficiency keeps support costs low too.
 Sometimes scheduled maintenance is completed in less time than anticipated.
 “If the consultant is done with everything that needs to be completed, he leaves.
-And because it’s T&M billing, we save.”
+And because it is T&M billing, we save.”
 In this regard, the district benefits from not being locked into a restrictive managed services contract where prices are fixed regardless of how quickly the consultant can finish his work.

 There is a solid trust between me and my primary consultant from ISOutsource.
 I can leave town for two weeks and be confident that the network is taken care of.
 And on top of all of this, we spend less on technology now than we did when things weren’t going so well.
 I couldn’t be more pleased.